-One of the ways to organize your Power BI licenses is by using the Power BI Licensing Planner available in the Enterprise DNA website.
+One of the ways to organize your Power BI licenses is by using the Power BI Licensing Planner available on the Enterprise DNA website.

-This is a document that contains detailed description and inclusions for each license.
+This is a document that contains detailed descriptions and inclusions for each license.

 Power BI License

 Microsoft offers three license options for Power BI: Free, Pro, and Premium.

 The Free license is open to anyone.
 It doesn’t cost anything to sign up and download the Power BI software on your desktop.

 This is great when you’re still testing how Power BI performs with your data.
 You can use it to create and run prototypes.

 However, a Free license doesn’t include the ability to collaborate between users or share data and reports.
 It doesn’t give you the capacity to centrally govern how Power BI is used within your organization.